 \section{Piecewise algebras and Applications}

-We begin this section with summarizing the concept of some piecewise algebras associated to a fan, studied in \cite[Section 4]{HHRW}.
-The authors apply those algebras to weighted projective spaces to get a description of generalized equivariant cohomologies with integral coefficients.
+We begin this section with a summary of the concept of some piecewise algebras associated to a fan, studied in \cite[Section 4]{HHRW}.
+The authors apply those algebras to weighted projective spaces to get a description of generalized equivariant cohomology theories.
 Here, we generalize their several results to a wider class of singular toric varieties discussed in Section \ref{sec:toric_variety}.

-Recall that if $\sigma$ is a cone in a fan $\Sigma$, then all of the faces of $\sigma$ belongs to $\Sigma$.
+Recall that if $\sigma$ is a cone in a fan $\Sigma$, then all of the faces of $\sigma$ belong to $\Sigma$.
 This leads us to form a small category $\ts{cat}(\Sigma)$ whose objects are elements of $\Sigma$ and morphisms are face inclusions.
 The zero cone $\{0\}$ is the initial object of this category.